xini/silverstripe-breadcrumbs/readme.md

 ## Overview

 Adds configurable and extendable breadcrumbs to the site.
+Compatible with [Symbiote's Multisites](https://github.com/symbiote/silverstripe-multisites).

 ## Requirements